rfitak/American_Shad_Genome/read-cleaning.md

 - -1/-2 :: forward and reverse read file names.  *__Recognizes gzip__*
 - Samtools view
   - -b :: output bam format
-  - -f 12 :: keep only unmapped reads (including if mate is unmapped)
-  - -F 256 :: exclude if not the primary alignment
+  - -F 2 :: exclude all properly paired and mapped reads
 - Samtools sort
   - -n :: sort by read name for forward and reverse reads are next to each other
   - -O bam :: output bam format